Advanced Applications of Generative AI in Actuarial Science: Case Studies Beyond ChatGPT: Case Study 2: GenAI-Driven Market Comparison

 \subsubsection{Stage 2: Prompt Augmenting}

-While the first stage is largely independent of the specific information to be extracted and generally needs to be conducted only once, Stage 2 focuses on identifying the relevant context within the input documents for each of the three key aspects individually.
+While the first stage is largely independent of the specific information to be extracted and generally needs to be conducted only once, Stage~2 focuses on identifying the relevant context within the input documents for each of the three key aspects individually.

-For each aspect, we formulate an initial query that includes a prompt for the LLM, accompanied by a brief instruction indicating that the LLM should additionally incorporate the yet-to-be-identified context chunks.
-To locate these relevant chunks, we vectorize the prompt using the same embedding model as in Stage 1.
-We then perform a similarity search by comparing the embeddings of the prompt and the text chunks using the cosine similarity measure.
-The text chunks are ranked based on their similarity scores, and only those exceeding a defined similarity threshold are selected and integrated into the initial query to form the augmented query.
+For each aspect, a specific prompt is formulated that serves a dual purpose: it is first embedded using the same embedding model as in Stage~1 and compared against the chunk vectors to identify relevant context via cosine similarity; the same prompt is then sent to the LLM together with the retrieved chunks to instruct the extraction.
+The text chunks are ranked based on their similarity scores; the top~10 chunks exceeding a minimum cosine similarity threshold of~0.30 are selected and integrated into the prompt to form the augmented query.

-It is important to note that crafting an effective prompt is critical for retrieving the most relevant context chunks.
-The prompts formulated for the three key aspects are provided below:
+It is important to note that crafting effective prompts is critical for retrieving the most relevant context chunks.
+The prompts we formulated for the three key aspects are provided below: